-- Fill - only in Windows 7 and newer, picture is resized to screen resolution while retaining aspect ratio
+- Fill - only in Windows 7 and newer, the picture is resized to screen resolution while retaining the aspect ratio

-- Fit or Fit to Screen - in Windows Vista, picture is resized to screen resolution ignoring aspect ratio.
-In Windows 7, 8 and 8.1, the aspect ratio is retained, possibly leaving blank edges on the screen.
+- Fit or Fit to Screen - in Windows Vista, the picture is resized to screen resolution ignoring aspect ratio.
+In Windows 7, 8, 8.1 and 10, the aspect ratio is retained, possibly leaving blank edges on the screen.

-- Stretch - in Windows XP, 7, 8 and 8.1, picture is resized to screen resolution without retaining aspect ratio.
+- Stretch - in Windows XP, 7, 8/8.1 and 10, the picture is resized to screen resolution without retaining the aspect ratio.

 - Tile - if a picture is smaller than screen resolution, it is repeated across the screen vertically and horizontally.

-To change photo position, select a value from Position (Windows XP), How should the picture be positioned (Windows Vista) or Picture position (Windows 7 and 8/8.1) or Choose a fit (Windows 10) dropdown.
+To change photo position, select a value from Position (Windows XP), How should the picture be positioned (Windows Vista), Picture position (Windows 7 and 8/8.1) or Choose a fit (Windows 10) dropdown.

-Windows 7 and later allow using slide shows for background - the photos are switched at intervals you specify.
+Windows 7 and later allow using slideshows for the background - the photos are switched at intervals you specify.

-In Windows 7, 8 and 8.1, select a folder or library from the Picture location combo box or use the Browse... button to specify your own folder.
+In Windows 7, 8 and 8.1, select a folder or library from the Picture location combo box or use the Browse button to specify your own folder.

-To select or deselect a photo in Windows 7 and 8/8.1, hover your mouse pointer over a picture and fill or clear its check box.
+To select or deselect a photo in Windows 7 and 8/8.1, hover your mouse pointer over a picture and fill or clear its checkbox.

 To quickly select all pictures available, use the Select all button.
 To clear the whole current selection, click Clear all.

-To display selected pictures in random order, check the Shuffle box.
+To display selected pictures in random order, enable the Shuffle option.

-As background photos might use a quite large chunk of memory, it is sometimes better to disable photos and use a solid color instead.
-This could enhance your (already slow) computer's performance a bit if your PC has less than 4 GB of RAM.
+As background photos might use a quite large chunk of memory, so it is sometimes better to use a solid color instead.
+This could improve your device's performance a bit if your PC has less than 4 GB of RAM.

 In Windows XP, click a color in the Color combo box.
 To disable background photo, click (None) in the Background list.

-Now click on a color you like.
-If you are not satisfied with the default colors on the list, click Other... (in Windows XP) or More... (in Windows Vista and newer).
+If you are not satisfied with the default colors on the list, click Other (in Windows XP) or More (in Windows Vista, 7, 8 and 8.1).

-In Color dialog, use the slider and target mark on the right side to select a color.
-Alternatively, you can type Red, Green and Blue (RGB), or Hue, Saturation and Luminance values in their respective boxes, or select something from Basic colors list on the left.
+In the Color dialog, use the slider and target mark on the right side to select a color.
+Alternatively, you can type Red, Green, and Blue (RGB), or Hue, Saturation and Luminance values in their respective boxes, or select something from the Basic colors list on the left.